juntingcai/PocketRealtor/server/document/Listing.md

 ## Search for listings
 Given a center from coordinate and radius(mile), this api will provides the house listings in the range.

-Required parameters
+Also, it returns the listings that the status is 1 (i.e. Available) Required parameters
 - lat // latitude
 - lng // longitude